-Open Educational Resources include:
+Open Educational Resources (OER), Hewlett Foundation Definition:

 OER are teaching, learning, and research resources that reside in the public domain

 or are released under an intellectual property license that permits their free use and repurposing by others